jakubvalenta/covid-chance/README.md

    them to plain text and store the text.
 3. **Search the text content** of the pages for specified keywords and store the text paragraphs that match.
-4. **Create tweets** from the stored paragraphs by applying a specific formatting pattern.
+4. **Create tweets** from the stored paragraphs by applying a regular expression.
 5. **Manually review** the created tweets using an interactive command-line interface.
 6. **Post the tweets** to Twitter.